 Custodial accounts are a popular choice for investing in a child's future.
 They’re established under the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA), allowing you to open an account in your child's name and manage it until they reach the age of majority, which is typically 18 or 21, depending on your state.

 The beauty of a custodial account is its flexibility.
 You can invest in a wide range of assets, including stocks, bonds, mutual funds, and even real estate.
-The account is irrevocable, meaning once money is put into the account, it cannot be taken back and it belongs to the child as they’re considered the account owner.
+The account is irrevocable, meaning once money is put into the account, it cannot be taken back and it belongs to the child as he's considered the account owner.

 Remember, however, that the income generated by the account may be subject to the "kiddie tax," which taxes a portion of a child's unearned income at their parent's tax rate.